tomusborne/generatepress/readme.txt

 * Tweak: Move Layout metabox to the sidebar by default
 * Tweak: Use generate_not_mobile_menu_media_query filter in nav drop point
 * Tweak: Target headings in blocks not necessarily in core heading block
+* Tweak: Increase tap targets of entry meta on mobile
 * Fix: generate_search_label filter
 * Fix: Sub-menu direction in right sidebar
 * Fix: Heading selector in block editor